sandhya212/Mistic/_build/html/_sources/vignette_example_vectra.rst.txt

 	* Upload the imaging markers of interest as Markers_ids.csv

-		* A sample .csv is provided in the /metadata folder
+		* A sample .csv is provided in the /metadata/Vectra folder

+		* If using the sample .csv, move this file from /metadata/Vectra to /metadata folder

 	* Upload the markers.csv which is the entire set of markers for that dataset

-		* A sample .csv is provided in the /metadata folder
+		* A sample .csv is provided in the /metadata/Vectra folder

+		* If using the sample .csv, move this file from /metadata/Vectra to /metadata folder

   	* Optional uploads: